 The Chinese monopoly on rare earths production has created problems in the past.
 For instance, rare earths prices spiked in 2010 and 2011 when the country imposed export quotas.

 The move sparked a boom in exploration for rare earths outside of China, but many companies that entered the space at that time fell off the radar when rare earths prices eventually fell again.
 Molycorp, once North America’s only producer of rare earths, is one notable failure in the drive to produce the metals outside of China.
 It filed for bankruptcy in 2015.

 Despite its key role in the rare earths space, China has long had problems with illegal mining.
 As part of its 12th Five-year Plan, the country closed 14 illegal rare earths mines as well as 28 companies.

-In terms of demand, Adamas Intelligence, a rare metals research firm, notes in a report that the rare earths market has “endured a wealth of demand destruction” since 2011.
-Despite the uncertainty that has plagued the REE space, 2017 marked a turning point with the price increasing and a renewed interest in starting REE projects.
+In terms of demand, research firm Adamas Intelligence notes in a report that the rare earths market has “endured a wealth of demand destruction” since 2011.
+Despite the uncertainty that has plagued the REE space, 2017 marked a turning point, with prices increasing and a renewed interest in REE projects.

 Many analysts believe demand for rare earths will boom from 2020 onwards as growth rates for top end-use categories, including electric vehicles and other high-tech applications, accelerate.

 The possibility of higher rare earths prices in the coming years has left some investors wondering how they can invest in rare earths.
 Unfortunately, investors looking for exposure to REEs have few options — buying physical rare earths is not possible, and few ETFs offer exposure to the metals.